Sheepolution/how-to-love/book/chapter13.md

 	--and Red's top side is further to the top than Blue's bottom side then.. and a_top < b_bottom
 	--There's a collision!

-	--Notice that the entire statement after return is a boolean value --It will return true if a collision happens
+	--Notice that the entire expression after return is a boolean value --It will return true if a collision happens
 	--If one of the conditions is false, it will return false
 ```